mar753/usbtmc/README.md

 ## Requirements

 - VISA USBTMC drivers (e.g. NI-VISA)
-- Python - tested with python 2.7.15, but older should work as well
+- Python - tested with Python 2.7.15 and 3.6.5, but older should work as well
-- PyVISA - for windows
+- PyVISA - for Windows
 - Windows environment (Linux with some modifications)

 ## Running